 Skip to main content

-Oklahoma · OCT
+Oklahoma · ODC

 Odor Control Certification in Oklahoma

-Earn your Odor Control (OCT) certification online through NISCR's self-paced Oklahoma program with a same-day certificate.
+Earn your Odor Control (ODC) certification online through NISCR's self-paced Oklahoma program with a same-day certificate.
 From smoke odors after a fire to musty smells following flood and humidity-driven moisture, deodorization skills are valuable across Oklahoma homes, vehicles, and commercial spaces.

 100% online & self-paced — your certificate the same day, anywhere in Oklahoma.